kalebheitzman/moodle-local_xlate/TESTS.md

   - [ ] Search, filter by status, paginate, and ensure counts update.
   - [ ] Edit a translation, save, and confirm success toast + DB change.
   - [ ] Use the course filter (`courseid` query parameter) with a user who only has `local/xlate:managecourse` to confirm scoped access.
+  - [ ] Queue the **Autotranslate course** job with a custom target selection (including a language that is not part of the course’s default Xlate targets) and confirm the adhoc task only processes the selected languages while scheduled tasks continue using the course defaults.

 ### E. Glossary